 Art Activity Zone – Not Available for 2021

 Due to COVID safety precautions, the Art Activity Zone will not be offered in 2021.

 Each day the Art Activity Zone on Ingalls Mall offers fun activities for all ages.

 - CAPS!
 Community Awareness Plastic Solutions

 - Clay, Play, Create

-Get more details in the Art Activity Zone Event Listings (to be added):
+Get more details in the Art Activity Zone Event Listings:

 In 2019 the Ann Arbor Art Fair Demo Zone ran Thursday through Saturday.
 Stop by under the big maple trees on North University by Hill Auditorium.
-We’ll share 2021 details when they are available.
+There will not be a Demo Zone for 2021.

 Getting to Ann Arbor Art Fair with Kids

 In the past, several readers recommended using the AAATA Art Fair Shuttles.
 However, with the ongoing pandemic I would recommend against using the shuttles especially with unvaccinated children.
 Details are below.